-Most bait that originates in MN (including fathead minnows, white suckers, and golden shiners) can be used as fresh dead or frozen bait, and does not have any specific labeling or preservation requirements.
+Most bait that originates in Minnesota (including fathead minnows, white suckers, and golden shiners) can be used as fresh dead or frozen bait, and does not have any specific labeling or preservation requirements.
 There are two exceptions:

-2) Rainbow smelt or cisco:
+- Rainbow smelt or cisco:

-a) can be used as bait in Lake Superior or its tributaries up to the posted boundaries in any form, without any preservation or labeling requirements;
+- Can be used as bait in Lake Superior or its tributaries up to the posted boundaries in any form, without any preservation or labeling requirements;

-All other species of bait originating in MN can be used as fresh dead or frozen bait and do not have any specific labeling requirements.
+All other species of bait originating in Minnesota can be used as fresh dead or frozen bait and do not have any specific labeling requirements.
 Commonly used species that do not require preservation or labeling include fathead minnows, golden shiners, dace, and white suckers.

 All imported bait (bait includes fish, aquatic worms, amphibians, invertebrates, and insects) are required to have specific labeling that indicates:

-a) it is coming from a certified VHS free source (see example label 3); or
+- It is coming from a certified VHS free source (see example label 3); or

-b) it was preserved under a bait preservation permit (see example label 2).
+- It was preserved under a bait preservation permit (see example label 2).

 If you purchase bait that requires specific labeling, you must retain the labeling until the bait is used up and no longer in your possession.

-Q: I harvest minnows for personal use, and freeze what is left over for later use.
+- I harvest minnows for personal use, and freeze what is left over for later use.
 Do my frozen minnows need specific labeling?

-- licensed anglers can transport up to 12 dozen minnows for personal use
+- Licensed anglers can transport up to 12 dozen minnows for personal use.

-- bait cannot be harvested from designated infested waters, with the following exceptions:
+- Bait cannot be harvested from designated infested waters, with the following exceptions:

-- minnows can be harvested from waters infested solely with Eurasian water milfoil
+- Minnows can be harvested from waters infested solely with Eurasian water milfoil

-- bullheads (up to 7"), mooneyes (up to 7"), suckers (up to 12"), and sheephead (freshwater drum) can be taken from designated infested streams or rivers for non-commercial, personal use by hook and line.
+- Bullheads (up to 7"), mooneyes (up to 7"), suckers (up to 12") and sheephead (freshwater drum) can be taken from designated infested streams or rivers for non-commercial, personal use by hook and line.
 They must be used on the same body of water where caught.
 They may not be transported live off of the waterbody.
 Dead bait transported off the waterbody cannot be used as bait elsewhere.
 While in your possession, these fish count towards your possession limit.

 - Leftover minnows can be transported away from the source waterbody, but you must empty and replace the water in your bait bucket with tap or bottled water prior to leaving the waterbody access, except under the following circumstances:

-- when ice fishing (except on waters designated infested with VHS), portable bait containers do not need to be drained before leaving the waterbody
+- When ice fishing (except on waters designated infested with VHS), portable bait containers do not need to be drained before leaving the waterbody

-Q: I purchase my minnows from a bait shop, and freeze what is left over for later use.
+- I purchase my minnows from a bait shop, and freeze what is left over for later use.
 Do my frozen minnows need specific labeling?

-Q: What if I purchase live bait at a bait shop and it dies during my fishing trip?
+- What if I purchase live bait at a bait shop and it dies during my fishing trip?

 Bait that dies while you are angling is not subject to preservation or labeling requirements.

-Q: Why are these new regulations in place?
+- Why are these new regulations in place?

-Q: What can I do to prevent the spread of VHS?
+- What can I do to prevent the spread of VHS?

 There are many steps you can take to prevent the spread of VHS, other fish pathogens, and aquatic invasive species.
 You are required to:

 - Remove your drain plug and let the water drain out of your boat before leaving the boat access.